 - Non-Jewish Luke writing to non-Jewish Theophilus recounts the Feasts of the LORD as normal occurring events.

-- The LORD Himself stated in the Word that these Feasts, these Appointed Times, are forever.
+- The Creator of Heaven and Earth Himself stated in His Word that these Feasts, these Appointed Times, are forever.

 What does the text say?